The characteristics of the meandering effect in a stratified wake: Results

-The five cases share the three-regime behaviour in length scales, though the transition points are vague to identify.
-Also, the growth rates in the same regime are close to each other \citep{meunier2006self}.
+Despite the difference in the transition points among the four lengths, the five cases share the three-stage behavior in all four lengths, and the growth rates in the same regime are close to each other \cite{meunier2006self}.
 In the range of $Re_B$ we examined, $Re_B$ has a minor impact on the widths $W_s$ and $W_p$ through the wake.
 Meanwhile, the heights $H_s$ and $H_p$ do not change with $Re_B$ at the beginning, while low $Re_B$ increases the height $H_s$ greatly in the late wake, which further verifies the importance of the viscous force in the late wake scaling.
-The background Froude number $Fr_B$ changes the length scale magnitude greatly.
-With stronger background stratification, i.e., low $Fr_B$, the length scales will get earlier affected by the buoyancy, and thus, they usually are a lot smaller at the same $Nt=Fr_B^{-1}\cdot \overbar{x}/D$.
+On the other hand, the background Froude number $Fr_B$ changes the length magnitude greatly.
+With stronger background stratification, i.e., low $Fr_B$, the lengths will get earlier affected by the buoyancy, and thus, they usually are a lot smaller at the same $Nt=Fr_B^{-1}\cdot \overbar{x}/D$.